NSLab-CUK/NSLab-CUK.github.io/_pages/4-archive.md

 ##### Dec 18th, 2023 -- Dec 29th, 2023
 {:.no_toc}

-* NS Lab@CUK organizes [the 2nd NS-CUK Winter School on Ethics of AI and Robots](https://nslab-cuk.github.io/2023/11/21/WS/).
+* NS Lab @ CUK organizes [the 2nd NS-CUK Winter School on Ethics of AI and Robots](https://nslab-cuk.github.io/2023/11/21/WS/).
 This program consists of 9 lectures presented by Dr. Eun-Soon You (유은순 박사), and is scheduled to take place over a period of two weeks, from December 18th, 2023, to December 29th, 2023.

 <p align="center"><img width="700" src="/images/240111_2.jpg"></p>